luigi052005/Custom-Flammable-Blocks/README.md

 # Custom-Flammable-Blocks

 \
-A mod that lets you specify which blocks should be flammable and which shouldn't.
+A Minecraft mod that lets you specify which blocks should be flammable and which shouldn't.

 # Usage
 Simply use commands to configure the mod.